hugoferreira/hugoferreira.github.com/_posts/2013-03-28-why-post-functional-programming-matters.markdown

 ### Reason N. 5 They scale! ###

-*"The way the processor industry is going, is to add more and more cores, but nobody knows how to program those things.
-I mean, two, yeah; four, not really; eight, forget it."* -- Steve Jobs
+> The way the processor industry is going, is to add more and more cores, but nobody knows how to program those things.
+I mean, two, yeah; four, not really; eight, forget it. -- Steve Jobs

 Pick a software architect -- any architect that has drawn large-scale software systems --- and ask her about design and architectural patterns, say *Pipes and Filters*, *Client-Server* or the *Observer* pattern; she'll undoubtedly tell you is that they are now accepted as an invaluable tool to create, communicate and document the orchestration among the myriad of components in a large system.
 The legacy we inherited from Gamma *et al.*, heavily inspired in the works of Christopher Alexander [^7], goes well beyond the mere catalogue of recurrent designs.
 It gives us a framework to capture and systematize empirical knowledge, to uncover new relations and to think at higher levels of abstraction.